xcellect/recon-platform/BONUS_FEATURES.md

 The hybrid architecture, neural terminals, and enhanced message protocol provide a foundation for building systems that combine the best of symbolic reasoning and neural computation—exactly the vision outlined in the original ReCoN paper, but now with the tools to make it reality.

-### Key Achievement
-**Theoretical Rigor + Practical Utility = Bonus Points Earned**

-The platform demonstrates that faithful implementation of academic papers can serve as a springboard for innovative extensions that push the boundaries of what's possible while respecting the foundational insights that made the original work valuable.